Quantum Algorithm for Fidelity Estimation: Introduction

 \section{Introduction}

-Quantum computers are believed to have more computing power than classical machines as quantum algorithms have been proven to achieve significant speedups over the best-known classical algorithms for solving certain problems.
-However, only a few of them reach exponential speedups, such as the celebrated Shor's algorithm for integer factorization \cite{Sho94}, the HHL algorithm for solving systems of linear equations \cite{HHL09} and those for quantum simulation \cite{Fey82, AL97, FKW02, KJL08}.
-This Letter proposes a quantum algorithm to efficiently estimate quantum state fidelity.
+{Q}{uantum} computers are believed to have more computing power than classical machines as quantum algorithms have been proven to achieve significant speedups over the best known classical algorithms for solving certain problems.
+However, only a few of them reach exponential speedups, such as the celebrated Shor's algorithm for integer factorization \cite{Sho94}, the HHL algorithm for solving systems of linear equations~\cite{HHL09} and those for quantum simulation~\cite{Fey82, AL97, FKW02, KJL08}.
+This paper proposes a quantum algorithm to efficiently estimate the quantum state fidelity on a quantum computer.
 Compared to classical and even known quantum algorithms for the same task, the algorithm can be exponentially faster.

-More importantly, fidelity estimation solved by the algorithm is a basic problem in quantum computing and quantum information, since quantum state fidelity is one of the most popular and important measures of the ``closeness" of two quantum states \cite{Uhl76, Joz94, NC10}.
-Formally, the fidelity of two quantum states $\rho$ and $\sigma$ is defined as
+Estimating the quantum state fidelity is a basic problem in quantum computing and quantum information, as this quantity is one of the most popular and important measures of the ``closeness" of two unknown quantum states~\cite{Uhl76, Joz94, NC10}.
+Formally, the fidelity of two mixed quantum states $\rho$ and $\sigma$ is defined as

-Quantum state fidelity has been applied in different quantum fields, such as quantum information processing \cite{TV11}, quantum engineering \cite{RCR21} and quantum machine learning \cite{SR21}.
-Especially, in the current near-term noisy intermediate-scale quantum (NISQ) era, it is necessary and essential to measure the ``closeness" of two unknown (mixed) quantum states for verifying and characterizing the output state of a quantum computer, as the uncertainty of outputs is hard to be avoided under noise \cite{Pre18, BCK21}.
+Quantum state fidelity has been applied in many different fields, such as quantum information processing \cite{TV11}, quantum engineering \cite{RCR21} and quantum machine learning \cite{SR21}.
+It also plays a necessary and essential role in verifying and characterizing the output state of a quantum computer.

+We propose an efficient quantum algorithm for fidelity estimation of quantum states, stated as follows.

+\begin{theorem}[Informal] There is a quantum algorithm that, given ``purified quantum query access'' to two $N$-dimensional quantum states $\rho$ and $\sigma$, computes their fidelity within additive error $\varepsilon$ with time complexity $\poly(\log(N), r, 1/\varepsilon)$, where $r$ is the lower rank of $\rho$ and $\sigma$. \end{theorem}

+The ``purified quantum query access'' model is widely used in quantum computational complexity theory and quantum algorithms (e.g., \cite{Wat02,BKL+19,vAG19,GL20,GLM+20,ARSW21,GHS21,SH21}), where mixed quantum states (density operators) are given by quantum circuits (oracles) that prepare their purifications (see Section \ref{sec:purified-quantum-access-query} for a formal definition).
+From the perspective of computational complexity theory, the purified quantum query access model is useful when comparing quantum and classical algorithms, especially in defining complexity classes (see \cite{Wat08} for example).
+This model was introduced in \cite{GL20} to the context of density operator testing.
+The basic idea behind the model is that a density operator can be understood as the output of certain quantum process.
+If we are able to simulate this process on a quantum computer, then it indeed provides purified quantum query access to the density operator.